Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 Rescission or cancellation, there are five key components to a winning letter:

-Avoid emotional storytelling.
-Make the simple declaration that you wish to rescind or terminate.
+- Clear and direct intention: Make the simple declaration that you wish to rescind or terminate.

-Mistakes provide the opportunity to reject your request.
+- Accurate contract details: Mistakes provide the opportunity to reject your request.

-Always use tracking.
+- Certified mailing: Always use tracking.
 Never, never e-mail unless the contract states you may.

 When Not to Write the Letter Yourself?